-Indices in expression-1 are only supported in combination with the commands remove, substring and replace. (not with commands addstart, addend, cleanup and calculate) Indices in expression-2 are not allowed.
+- Indices are (integer) numbers that specify (zero based) positions and length of parts of element values. - Indices in expression-1 are only supported in combination with the commands remove, substring and replace. (not with commands addstart, addend, cleanup and calculate) - Indices in expression-2 are not supported.